Recommendations

 • Reference ID for tracking and debugging

-You now have the flexibility to create and deliver your own recommendations using an API.
+You can create and deliver your own recommendations using an API.

 Manual or Custom Recommendation refers to a setup where the recommendations are fully provided by the client, based on a file upload (currently supported only in CSV format).
 These recommendations are not influenced or generated by WebEngage’s AI systems.
 Clients are responsible for maintaining the accuracy, formatting, and quality of the data as per the required specifications.